mkjaergaard/opendaq-python/docs/README.md

 ```

 ** See usage.rst to read documentation about the library. **
-There are some helpful examples in this repository to help you understanding
+There are some basic examples included in this repository (see /examples folder) to help you
-the syntaxis.
+understanding the syntaxis.